 The best solution to take care of all your office equipment is to prepare a preventive maintenance checklist.
 Here are a few things to include on various functional checklists to improve the efficiency of your work operations:

-- Conduct a timely examination of the condition of the flooring, walls and ceiling and furniture to spot for evidence of degeneration.
+- Conduct a timely examination of the flooring, walls and ceiling and furniture to spot any degeneration.

 - For pipes and other water resources, check if there are any leaks.